-CHAMPS’ mission, in part, is to provide a variety of services to potential and existing Health Center Program Grantees (“health centers”) in Region VIII (CO, MT, ND, SD, UT, and WY).
+CHAMPS’ mission, in part, is to provide a variety of services to potential and existing Health Center Program Awardees (“health centers”) in Region VIII (CO, MT, ND, SD, UT, WY).

 In order to better understand Health Centers, please click or scroll down for: